The League of Women Voters actively encourages and supports all eligible citizens to register and to vote in national, state, and local elections.

 On National Voter Registration Day – the 4th Tuesday of September each year.

-- In high schools for students and sometimes teachers and staff
+In high schools for students, teachers, and staff.

-- Person in trouble with the law that are eligible to vote
+For those in trouble with the law who are eligible to vote.

-- Candidate Forums – Candidates for a specific office participate in a debate with the public invited.
-These are generally at the state and local level.
+- At candidate forums.
+Candidates for a specific office answer questions and discuss issues; the public is invited.
+These are generally at the state and local levels.

-- Candidate information brochures on candidates and issues in upcoming elections.
+- Through information brochures on candidates and issues in upcoming elections.

-- Helping individuals get to the polls on election day.
+- Help individuals get to the polls safely and use proper procedures.